cqsupport/fix-instructions/move-crypto-keys/README.md

 How to move the crypto keys in AEM from the JCR to the file system.
+This applies to AEM installations that were upgraded from 6.3 and older versions to 6.4 and 6.5.

 1. Log into AEM as admin
 2. Go to http://host/crx/de/index.jsp